 About Anike Kirsten

-Anike Kirsten lives in the dead centre (or there about) Karoo of South Africa with her two spawns, spouse, cat, and three arachnids.
+Anike Kirsten lives in the dead centre (or there about) Karoo of South Africa with her two spawns, spouse, cat, and five arachnids.
 She spends her days imagining, reading, painting, and writing SF and other speculations of the probably-not-probable.
 She doesn’t let her aphantasia get in the way of this, using images and videos as references for her lacking brain.
 Fragments of her imagination have, as a result of her creative endeavours, been scattered across the as yet unknown worlds.

 She takes influence from great artists such as Boris Vallejo, Julie Bell, Rodney Matthews, Luis Royo, Salvador Dali, and Frank Frazetta, all of whom she has studied and incorporated what she has learnt into her art.